Stop Waiting 3 Days for Code Reviews: Automating Pull Requests with Codium & Ellipsis

 focus_on = "logic, security, performance"

-Step 3: Interaction
+Step 3: Developer Interaction

-3. The Results: 60% Faster Cycle Time
+3. The Results: Achieving 60% Faster Cycle Times

-- The code is already documented.
+- The code logic is deeply documented and contextually summarized.

 Frequently Asked Questions (FAQ)